phemmy86/Femiayodele-s_portfolio/README.md

 ## Business Use Case: Streamlining Financial Reporting for Better Compliance and Efficiency

 ## Client Profile
-A mid-sized financial institution (e.g., Microfinance Bank / Fintech / Investment Firm / Insurance Company) struggling to keep up with growing data demands, regulatory pressure, and operational inefficiencies due to outdated reporting processes.
+A mid-sized financial services provider—such as a microfinance bank, fintech company, investment firm, or insurance organization—is grappling with increasing data complexity, rising regulatory demands, and inefficient manual reporting processes.

+These challenges hinder performance, slow decision-making, and increase compliance risks.
+To remain competitive and meet regulatory expectations, the institution needs to modernize its data infrastructure by:

+- Integrating fragmented systems
+- Automating data consolidation and reporting
+- Enabling real-time, insight-driven decision-making across the business

 ## Current Situation
 - Multiple Data Silos: Data resides in Excel/CSV, SQL Server, SharePoint folder, ERP, and Core Banking platforms, making integration difficult.